FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 15th November 2018.md

 authorities around the country today seeking the adoption of a budget of €35/40million

-and stated how progressive Limerick had become.---
+and stated how progressive Limerick had become.
+---
 29

 The inclusion of the HAP Shared Services is a significant addition to our budget.
 It was with